KitwareMedical/SlicerSkeletalRepresentation/README.md

 | [SRepCreator](SRepCreator) | Allows creating initial fit s-reps via flowing a model to an ellipse, generating an s-rep for that ellipse, and then backflowing the s-rep via thin plate spline to fit the original model.
 Essentially the SRepInitializer from the previous implementation. |
 | [SRepRefinement](SRepRefinement) | Allows optimizing an s-rep fit via min_newuoa optimization.
 Essentially the SRepRefiner from the previous implementation. |

+A tutorial for the modules can be found [here](https://bit.ly/3sTEG3H).

 ## Resources

 To learn more about Slicer, SlicerSALT, and Slicer extensions, check out the following resources.